 Stacey Abrams, an attorney who was the Democratic party's nominee in the 2018 Georgia gubernatorial election, became the first Black female major-party gubernatorial nominee in the United States.
 She lost to Brian Kemp in an election marked by accusations that Kemp engaged in voter suppression.
 In 2019, presiding circuit court Judge Paul V. Malloy of Ozaukee County, Wisconsin, removed 234,000 voters from the statewide rolls, ruling that state law compelled him to do so.
 In 2020 Abrams and BVM were critical in getting voter turnout to elect Joe Biden as Georgia's choice for President and elect a white-Jewish and Black Democratic candidate to the senate.
-In 2021, Texas and other southern states are attacking voting rights with state legislation to prevent nonwhite and poor citizens the right to vote.
+In 2021, Texas and other southern states are attacking voting rights with state legislation to prevent nonwhite and poor citizens from the right to vote.